utkusen/reqstress/README.md

 `-w` : The number of workers to run.
 The default value is 500.
 You can increase or decrease this by testing out the capability of your system.

 `-d` : Duration of the test (in seconds).
 Default is infinite.

+`-p` : Protocol to attack.
+Can be http or https.
+Default is https.